-It is also crucial to highlight that Muslim scholars were themselves in disagreement about the definition of Dar Al-Islam and Dar Al-Harb.
-From the perspective of the Hanafi school, unlike the other three major schools of jurisprudence (Maliki, Hanbali and Shaf'ii), the binary classification is a question of security and protection and not a strict question of Islam and kufr (nonacceptance of Islam).
-This definitional divergence is significant because it indicates that the issue is a matter of ijtihad (interpretation) of the scholars and the definition held by jihadists is not the only definition available for the contemporary context.
+It is also crucial to highlight that Muslim scholars were themselves in disagreement about definition of Dar Al-Islam and Dar Harb.
+From the perspective of the Hanafi school, unlike the other three major jurisprudence (Maliki, Hanbali and Shaf'ii), the binary classification is a question of security and protection and not a strict question of Islam and kufr (non-acceptance of Islam). definitional divergence is significant because it that the indicates issue is of ijtihad (interpretation) of the scholars and the definition held by jihadists is not the only definition available for the contemporary context.

 Also, not all Muslim scholars divide states according to that binary perspective.
 The Shafi'i school viewed that a predominant non-Muslim land that is not at war with the Muslims does not constitute a Dar Al-Harb.
 This implies that armed jihad cannot be waged simply because the land is not a Muslim land.
 It also introduced a third category called Dar Al-'Ahd (Land of Treaty) or Dar Al-Amn (Land of Peace) which referred to non-Islamic countries that had signed peace agreements or treaties with one or more Islamic countries, regardless whether it was a temporary or permanent agreement.
-In fact, Dar Al-Islam and Dar Al-Harb are not the only classifications found in the writing of Muslim scholars.
+In fact, Dar Islam and Dar Al-Harb are not the classifications found in the writing of Muslim scholars.
 Islamic terminology is full of many other classifications.